ensketch/build2-default-options/default-options/README.md

 ## Getting Started
 <!-- ## Build, Test, and Install -->

-This project relies on [the `build2` toolchain][build2], and in order to use it, you should ensure that the toolchain is installed on your system.
+`xxx` relies on [the `build2` toolchain][build2], and in order to use it, you should ensure that the toolchain is installed on your system.
 To begin, we suggest attempting to acquire it from your system's package manager.
 In the event that the package is not officially available through your system, the [The `build2` Installation Manual][build2-install] offers straightforward instructions for building the toolchain from source for various target configurations.
 Moreover, it is advisable, though not mandatory, to become acquainted with the [toolchain's documentation][build2-docs].